- About the OSA

 One athlete per sport is normally recognized without regard for gender or age (except as noted above).
 To assist in the nomination process for each sport, the OSA Board would note for example that a provincial junior champion in a competitive field may be selected over a senior athlete who did not win a provincial championship.
 That is to say, athletes who had the highest level of competitive success in the most competitive field of that year may be nominated for that sport.

 Eligible teams are those from an Ottawa club, high school, university, or college.
-Teams that won Provincial Championships or had success at higher levels in 2017 may be nominated for recognition.
+Teams that won Provincial Championships or had success at higher levels in the current calendar year may be nominated for recognition.
 Nominations for teams in the competitive age groups aged 13-and-under, or in age groups commonly referred to as Masters, may be considered.

 In the case of teams accepted by the OSA for recognition, two free tickets are offered for teams of 4 athletes or more.
 For teams of 3 or fewer, one free ticket will be offered.